 This is the second post covering issues with your doctor that could lead you to fire your doctor and look for a replacement.
 Nobody is perfect, doctors included.
-If your doctor is incompetent, doesn’t listen to you, and/or treats you rudely, it’s time for a new doctor.
+If your doctor is incompetent, doesn’t listen to you, and/or treats you rudely, it’s likely time to switch doctors.
 But what if the issues you have with your doctor are somewhat less serious but concerning nonetheless?
 Should minor issues cause you to leave your current doctor?

 Your doctor doesn’t involve you in decision making.

-Research has shown that patients who actively engage with their providers in decision making tend to make better decisions about their own care, choosing options they are more likely to adhere to, which can improve the quality of care and lower costs.
+Research shows that patients who actively engage with their providers in decision making tend to make better decisions about their own care, choosing options they are more likely to adhere to, which can improve the quality of care and lower costs.

 To make decisions about your care, you must understand your diagnosis and treatment options.
 You deserve a doctor who takes the time to clearly explain things, repeatedly when necessary, and who answers all your questions.